zhtpandog/nyansa_haotian/readme.md

+# Summary #
+Q1 is completed using Python.
+Complexity analysis and improvements for conditions like big data, partially sorted data source, and MapReduce scaling up are dicussed.
+Q2 is completed using both Python native `map`, `reduce` function, and Spark in two separate files.
+All codes are runnable and tested.
+Detailed process walk-through is offered in readme.

 # Q1 #
 ## Execution ##
 With Python 2 or 3 environment configured in your device, `cd` to folder `ex1`, and make sure both `ex1.py` and `input.txt` exist, then run command: